devRMoreira/42_so_long/mapcheck.md

 Is the map enclosed in walls ? ✔

-	Check the first and last lines and columns, they should all be 1 ✔

-Is there only one exit ?
+Is there only one exit ? ✔

-	Simply count how many E you find on the map.

-Is there only one start position ?
+Is there only one start position ? ✔

-	Simply count how many P you find on the map.

-Is there at least one collectibles ?
+Is there at least one collectibles ? ✔

-	Simply count how many C you find on the map.

 #### Subject
 The map has to be constructed with 3 components: walls, collectibles, and free